How to Write an Event Essay About a Memory, Place or Experience

 - Conclude with why this memory is important.
 Don't spend so much time or space on the details that you forget to tell the significance of the memory.
 That is the main point of the paper.
 It might be that you will write these details down as you are thinking about the event, but you will need to cut them out later in order to focus on the main action.

-Chronological organization is best for a single moment of time with intense action, whether that is internal or external action, or for an event which unfolds in time--like a museum visit.
+Chronological is best for a single moment of time with intense action, whether that is internal or external action, or for an event which unfolds in time, such as a museum visit.
 Using chronological organization in an event essay means that you:

 - Tell the story in the order in which events happened.